A close up of a book with handwritten text inside

 About the course

-The DPhil in Literature and Arts is a part-time doctorate in the Humanities offered by the Department for Continuing Education, focusing on a subject in British cultural history, which falls between the 15th and 20th centuries.
+The DPhil in Literature and Arts is a part-time doctorate in the humanities offered by the Department for Continuing Education, focusing on a subject in British cultural history in the period from around 1450 to 1914.

 The DPhil in Literature and Arts is an advanced research degree by part-time research.
-Usually this course is intended for students who have already completed the MSt in Literature and Arts, although other suitably qualified students who have completed a master’s degree in the humanities may also apply.
-Students will often be building on research and skills developed during the MSt in Literature and Arts.
+To date most students who have been admitted to the course have previously completed the MSt in Literature and Arts.
+However, the course is open to all suitably qualified students who have completed a master’s degree in the humanities.

-The DPhil programme shares the same historical and multi-disciplinary scope as the MSt.
-It may encompass the disciplines of literature, art and architectural history, history, and history of ideas.
+The DPhil degree shares the same historical and multi-disciplinary scope as the MSt.
+It encompasses the disciplines of literature, art and architectural history, history, and history of ideas, and students are expected to engage with at least one of these disciplines in their research.

-Compared to the MSt, however, students will be working independently towards their own deeply researched 100,000 word thesis, building on sustained independent research over a number of years, and focusing on a specific subject in depth.
+Unlike on the MSt, however, you will work independently towards completing your own deeply researched 100,000 word thesis, building on sustained independent research over a number of years, and focusing on a specific subject in depth.

 Supervision